The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Preliminaries

-For any chart in a disk $D^2$ we can move free edges and simple hoops into a regular neighbourhood of $\partial D^2$ by C-I-M2 moves and ambient isotopies of $D^2$ as shown in Fig.~\ref{fig06}.
-Even during argument, if free edges or simple hoops appear, we immediately move them into a regular neighbourhood of $\partial D^2$.
-Thus we assume the following \cite{OneCrossing}, \cite[Assumption 1]{MinimalChart}:
+For any minimal chart in a disk $D^2$ we can move free edges and simple hoops into a regular neighbourhood of $\partial D^2$ in $D^2$ by C-I-M2 moves and ambient isotopies of $D^2$ by Proposition~\ref{MoveOutFreeEdge} and Proposition~\ref{MoveOutSimpleHoop}.
+Even during argument, if free edges or simple hoops appear, we immediately move them into a regular neighbourhood of $\partial D^2$ in $D^2$.
+Thus we assume the following (cf. \cite{OneCrossing}, \cite[Assumption 1]{MinimalChart}):